Best Movies and TV Shows to Stream This Week

-Best TV and Movies to Stream: 'And Just Like That,' 'Michael Buble’s Christmas in the City' and More
+Best TV and Movies to Stream: '1883,' 'Days of our Lives: A Very Salem Christmas' and More

 With Prime Video, Hulu, Disney+, HBO Max, Paramount+, Netflix, Peacock, Discovery+ and even more streaming services, there’s no shortage of options when choosing your next binge-worthy show or the main event at movie night.
 However, sometimes the amount of great film and television available to stream can be overwhelming and lead to hours scrolling Netflix aimlessly, hoping to land on that perfect piece of content.